SCrossfield/tidyData/codebook.md

 Max.: 0.975

-Further detail on the variable names is printed below.
+Further detail on the variable names and their unit of measurement is printed below.
 This is sourced from the zip file referenced in the README.md:

 Feature Selection
 =================